-On June 30, 2017, we entered into an Amended and Restated Credit Agreement (and the amendments made thereafter, collectively the "Credit Agreement") with a group of lenders led by Bank of America, N.A. ("Bank of America").
-On June 28, 2019, we amended our existing term loan (the "Term Loan") and revolving credit facility (the "Revolving Credit Facility") under the Credit Agreement.
-The Credit Agreement is comprised of a \$35 million Term Loan and a Revolving Credit Facility of \$175 million and matures on December 31, 2021.
+We have a credit agreement (and the amendments made thereafter, collectively the "Credit Agreement") with a group of lenders led by Bank of America, N.A. ("Bank of America").
+The Credit Agreement is comprised of a Term Loan with a remaining balance of \$29.8 million as of December 31, 2020 and a Revolving Credit Facility with a maximum availability of \$175 million that matures on December 31, 2021.
 The Revolving Credit Facility permits us to obtain letters of credit up to a sublimit of \$25 million.
 Pursuant to the Credit Agreement, subject to existing lender participation and/or the participation of new lenders, and subject to standard conditions precedent, we may request aggregate commitments of up to \$100 million with respect to an increase in the Revolving Credit Facility.
-As of December 31, 2019, we had no borrowings under the Revolving Credit Facility, and our available borrowing capacity under that facility, based on the leverage ratios, totaled \$171.1 million, net of \$3.9 million of letters of credit issued under that facility.
+As of December 31, 2020, the Term Loan is classified as current in the accompanying consolidated balance sheet.
+As of December 31, 2020, we had no borrowings under the Revolving Credit Facility, and our available borrowing capacity under that facility, based on the leverage ratios, totaled \$160.2 million, net of \$2.8 million of letters of credit issued under that facility.

 Borrowings under the Credit Agreement bear interest, at our election, at either Bank of America's base rate, the LIBOR or a comparable successor rate, or a combination thereof.
 The Term Loan bearing interest at the base rate will bear interest at a per annum rate equal to Bank of America's base rate plus a margin of 2.25%.
 The Term Loan bearing interest at a LIBOR rate will bear interest per annum at the LIBOR or a comparable successor rate selected by us plus a margin of 3.25%.
-The interest rate on the Term Loan was 5.05% as of December 31, 2019.
+The interest rate on the Term Loan was 3.40% as of December 31, 2020.
 Borrowings under the Revolving Credit Facility bearing interest at the base rate will bear interest at a per annum rate equal to Bank of America's base rate plus a margin ranging from 1.50% to 2.50%.
 Borrowings under the Revolving Credit Facility bearing interest at a LIBOR rate will bear interest per annum at the LIBOR or a comparable successor rate selected by us plus a margin ranging from 2.50% to 3.50%.
 A letter of credit fee is payable by us equal to the applicable margin for LIBOR rate loans multiplied by the daily amount available to be drawn under the applicable letter of credit.
 Margins on borrowings under the Revolving Credit Facility will vary in relation to the Consolidated Total Leverage Ratio (as defined below) as provided for in the Credit Agreement.
 We also pay a fixed commitment fee of 0.50% per annum on the unused portion of the Revolving Credit Facility.

-The Term Loan principal is required to be repaid in quarterly installments of 2.5% of the aggregate principal amount of the Term Loan, with a balloon payment at maturity.
-Installment amounts are subject to adjustment for any prepayments on the Term Loan.
+The Term Loan principal is required to be repaid in quarterly installments of 2.5% of its aggregate principal amount, with a balloon payment at maturity.
+Installments are subject to adjustment for any prepayments.
 We may prepay indebtedness outstanding under the Term Loan without premium or penalty, but may not reborrow any amounts prepaid.
 We may prepay indebtedness outstanding under the Revolving Credit Facility without premium or penalty, and may reborrow any amounts prepaid up to the amount available under the Revolving Credit Facility.